eskonuutila/wordprediction/README.md

 # wordprediction

 This is a simple ngram-based next word prediction app.
 You write a piece of text and the app presents the most likely next word candidate(s).
-Not that the provided model is quite small.
+Note that the provided model is quite small.

 ## Running